genropy/genropy_saved/docs/genro/database/rowcaption.rst

 	- :ref:`database-definition`

-	- :ref:`database-description-examples`

-		- :ref:`rowcaption-database-table`
-		- :ref:`rowcaption-webpage`
+	- :ref:`database-description-examples`: :ref:`rowcaption-genro-database_table`, :ref:`rowcaption-webpage`

 	.. _database-definition:

 Definition
 ==========

-	``rowcaption`` is the textual representation of a record, and it is used with all the form widgets that draw their value from a database :ref:`database-table`, that are :ref:`form-field`, :ref:`form-dbselect` and :ref:`form-dbcombobox`.
+	``rowcaption`` is the textual representation of a record, and it is used with all the form widgets that draw their value from a database :ref:`genro-database_table`, that are :ref:`genro-field`, :ref:`genro-dbselect` and :ref:`genro-dbcombobox`.

 	.. _database-description-examples: